Create a Commit Action

 Now you need to publish your Stack:

-- Access your Studio on StackSpot Portal;
+- Access your Studio on the StackSpot Portal;

-- In the left side menu, click on ‘Stacks’;
+- In the menu, click ‘Stacks’;

 - Click the ‘Publish’ button;